julianeon/ensgraph/README.md

 This is an express app to display data about ENS domains, from the Graph.

+The relevant code is in server.js and public/displayData.html.

 ![screen output](ens_graph.png)

 # How to Run

-Note: you'll need an API key from the graph, and you'll need to change the part of the code where I specify that API key, for this to work.
+Note: you'll need an API key from the Graph.
+You'll also need to change the part of the code where I specify the API key in server.js.

 You can run the app locally by running these commands: